hl-valdemar/BSc-Thesis/report/main.typ

 For each configuration, we conduct 10 independent trials with different random seeds to minimize the impact of statistical variance.
 We then apply the framework discussed in @analytical_framework on the results of these three configurations for analysis.
+For an insight into the sort of statistical test data used, we refer to @statistical_significance_tests_appendix.

 == Implementation Details